elefantel/InstantWeather/README.md

 This app depends on the following open source libraries:

 **RestKit**- A modern Objective-C framework for implementing RESTful web services clients on iOS and Mac OS X. It comes with Core Data integration, which makes object persitence a cool breeze.

+## Licence
+InstantWeather is licensed under the terms of the <a href="https://en.wikipedia.org/wiki/MIT_License">MIT License</a>.
+Please see LICENSE file for full details.